 Images of Bedbug Bite (6)

-Bedbugs are small wingless insects (Cimex lectularius) that come out at night to feed.
-They live in dry, dark crevices such as the seams of mattresses, furniture, floorboards, wallpaper, and suitcases.
-Their only food source is blood, and they can live for up to a year without a meal.
-Their bite is painless, so you will likely not be awoken.
-They usually feed in the very early morning hours, which explains why they are mostly found in and around your bed.
-It can take up to 30 minutes for them to complete their meal.
+Bedbugs are small, wingless insects that come out at night to feed.
+They are about the size of an apple seed, and they live in dry, dark crevices such as the seams of mattresses, furniture, floorboards, wallpaper, and suitcases.
+Their only food source is blood, and they can live for months without a meal.
+Their bite is painless, so they do not usually wake those who are bitten.
+They usually feed in the very early morning hours, which is why they are mostly found in and around beds.
 In the absence of the bedbug’s preferred human host, it will feed on any warm-blooded mammal.

 Who's At Risk?

 Bedbugs do not discriminate, so anyone can be affected.
 Additionally, there is usually no relationship between a bedbug infestation and poor hygiene or an unclean home.
-They are most commonly found in places where there are a high number of people, such as in hotels, prisons, shelters, apartment buildings, and dorms.
-They can travel to your home in used furniture or in suitcases.
+They are most commonly found in places where there are many people, such as in hotels, dorms, apartment buildings, shelters, and prisons.
+They are often introduced into a home in used furniture or from suitcases used during travel.

 Bedbug infestations have been on the rise.
 This is thought to be due to recent increases in international travel along with changes in insect pesticides that do not affect the bedbug but do kill the bedbug’s natural predators, the cockroach and red ant.